 Rayburn Tours provide travel insurance as part of our package (unless you choose to opt out) through our partnership with Endsleigh Insurance Services Ltd, which includes cover for cancellation and curtailment.

 What about EHIC cards?

-On the subject of EHIC cards and travel insurance, ABTA are advising that in the event of a no-deal Brexit, UK registered EHICs will no longer be valid.
-ABTA has always advised travellers to make sure they have travel insurance as the EHIC card does have its limitations.
-It is worth noting that many insurance policies will continue to cover trips regardless, however it is worth checking with your insurer.
-Further details can be found on the ABTA website.
+On the subject of EHIC cards and travel insurance, ABTA is advising that in the event of a no-deal Brexit, UK registered EHICs will no longer be valid.
+ABTA has always advised travellers to make sure they have adequate travel insurance as the EHIC card does have its limitations.
+It is worth noting that many insurance policies will continue to cover trips regardless (as does ours), however it is worth checking with your insurer.

 Will I be charged for data roaming?

-The effect on data roaming charges is another big question on many school trip leaders’ minds.
-At present the cost of making calls, sending messages and using the internet in the EU is the same as the UK, however this rule may change should there be a no-deal Brexit.
+The effect on data roaming charges is another big question on many travellers’ minds.
+At present the cost of making calls, sending messages and using data in the EU is the same as the UK, however this rule may change should there be a no-deal Brexit.
 ABTA advise checking with your mobile phone provider before you travel for the latest rules and prices.